Check your WSU email regularly for important correspondence.

-- A signed copy of IRS Form 1040X, "Amended U.S. Individual Income Tax Return," that was filed with the IRS.
+- A signed copy of the 2018 IRS Form 1040X, "Amended U.S. Individual Income Tax Return," that was filed with the IRS; AND

 - If you were a victim of identity theft: If you were a victim of identity theft and cannot obtain a tax transcript, submit BOTH of the following: